Salary sacrifice: conditions for successful salary sacrifice: effectiveness of contractual arrangement

 - does the provided benefit satisfy the conditions for exemption from tax and/or NIC?
 (See EIM42770)

 - has the scheme been implemented?
 (See EIM42770)

 - is the correct amount of tax and NIC being accounted for?

-- The National Minimum Wage (NMW) is a consideration, as the cash wage should not fall below a set figure.
-Apart from living accommodation, benefits in kind do not count towards the national minimum wage.
-It makes no difference whether or not the benefit is taxed.
+- the National Minimum Wage (NMW) is a consideration, as the cash wage should not fall below a set figure.
+Apart from living accommodation, benefits in kind do not count towards the NMW.
+It makes no difference whether or not the benefit is taxed